gmc-code/PC-microbit-micropython/docs/lessons/For_loops_with_range.rst

 ====================================================
-For loops using the range function
+for-loops using the range function
 ====================================================

 See: https://www.w3schools.com/python/python_for_loops.asp